slidevjs/docs/TRANSLATIONS.md

 First of all, thank you for being interested in contributing to translations!

-You can find the repositories for each existing translation above.
+You can find the repositories for each existing translation in [README.md](./README.md).
 To help improve them, simply sending a Pull Request to their repo.

 If the language you want to contribute isn't on the list, join [our Discord server](https://chat.sli.dev), and find the `#translations` channel to see if someone is already working on the language you want, consider joining them and translate together.
 If not, you can start a new translation project with the following steps.